Selection of talks, workshops, conferences and podcasts

 On 22nd September, 2021 Jonathan Pugh was interviewed by Laureline Simon for the online magazine Tero.
 The interview will be published later in the year.

 On 23rd September, 2021 Jonathan Pugh was interviewed by Phil Hayward for the ‘Island Conservations’ Podcast Series of the SICRI (Small Island Cultures Research Initiative) network.
-The podcast can be found here on the SICRI network website.
+The podcast can be found here on the SICRI network website

 On 28th Sept 2021 Jonathan Pugh was interviewed by Erica Angliker (ICS-London) and Lilian Laky (University of Sao Paulo).
 The interview launched the publication of the volume "Questions of Insularity" in the journal Mare Nostrum.
 It was also be transmitted though the youtube channel here.